 Referral marketing is word-of-mouth promotion where satisfied customers refer your business to people they know.

-This is an effective marketing method because people trust a customer referral made by their friends or family and are more likely to engage with the business being recommended.
+This is an effective marketing method because people trust a customer referral made by their friends or family and are likelier to engage with the recommended business.

 These customer referrals may occur spontaneously, in conversation, or can take place in the form of a business referral program.